 While the leaves dry, it’s time to work on the place cards.
 You’ll need the wooden tags, stencils, acrylic paint, book pages, and twine.

 Using Raw Umber acrylic paint, I painted a border around each tag.
 Next, rip small squares from book pages.
 Use Mod Podge or glue to adhere the page to the wooden tag.
 Then, using a very light hand, smudge a little more paint onto the exposed parts of the tag.

 At the last minute I changed my stencil.
 These are stick-ons from JoAnn Fabrics.
 You can do a regular stencil or even write free hand if you’re artistic.
 Everyone in our family has a different first initial so using initials works for my table.

+Then add the initial of the person of choice onto your tag.
+The S on this one is for Stephanie, my daughter.
 You can see in this photo that I purposely made the book page square crooked.

+Your guests can keep their personalized Fall leaf place cards.
 They could even use them as an ornament on their Christmas tree.

+These colorful Fall leaf DIY place cards are a great way to personalize your table setting.
 And I love the fact that I can keep the leaves until next year to use for another decor project.

 You Might Also Like …